2025 Salford Red Devils season

-The 2025 season was Salford Red Devils' sixteenth consecutive season playing in England's top division of rugby league.
+The 2025 season was the Salford Red Devils' sixteenth consecutive season playing in England's top division of rugby league.
 They competed in the 2025 Super League season and the 2025 Challenge Cup.
+This was Salford's last season before the club was wound up by the High Court of Justice and entered liquidation over unpaid debts on 3 December 2025.

 Financial difficulties

 Club takeover

 Salford's 2025 season was marred by financial difficulties relating to a lack of revenue from Salford City Council following their takeover of the Salford Community Stadium.
 In November 2024, Salford CEO Paul King asked the owners of the other eleven Super League clubs to approve a £500,000 advancement of central funding, covering staff and player wages as well as club revenues, in order to prevent the club's insolvency by the end of the year.
 The funding advancement was agreed by both the clubs and the RFL's marketing branch RL Commercial later in the month.

 As a consequence of the funding advancement, the RFL appointed financial regulators, including former Wakefield Trinity owner Michael Carter, to oversee Salford's finances.
-In December 2024, a sustainability cap was imposed on Salford, requiring around £700,000, or up to 40% of the club's expenses to be cut, necessitating plans being prepared for the sale of players.
+In December 2024, a sustainability cap was imposed on Salford, requiring around £700,000, or up to 40% of the club's expenses, to be cut, necessitating plans being prepared for the sale of players.

 On 7 February 2025, a week prior to the commencement of the 2025 Super League season, Salford announced that subject to final approval by the RFL, the club had been taken over by Dario Berta, the Swiss CEO of investment bank Matanel, with the sale claimed to clear over £1.5 million in debts owed to Salford City Council.
 Club CEO Paul King was replaced by former Salford and Exeter City F.C. chief commercial officer Chris Irwin.